Tuesday, July 23, 2013

 Within forty-eight hours, a dozen perpetrators had been identified via various on-site cameras and eye witness descriptions.
 No identities were released but various news channels suddenly had unnamed sources revealing details of the men with “Muslim sounding names”.
 Calls for retribution and political columns about the growing Muslim threat doubled in number and intensity.
 Many more victims were released and America seemed grateful that so many had escaped serious injury.

 On the fourth day all fifty attackers were caught.
-Well, not exactly caught, they all turned themselves in to local authorities at or around noon.
+Well, not exactly caught, all those who had not already been arrested, turned themselves in to local authorities at or around noon.
 All were white, all but five were male.
 All were American, born and bred.
 All were unmarried.
 All lived in the neighborhoods where the shootings occurred.
 All brought their weapons as proof, as well as a copy of the plan that each was issued as part of the conspiracy.

 Two days later he was dead.
 Shot and killed by an ex-Marine who used his military connections to gain access to him during a transfer from one federal facility to another.

 His death was greeted with celebration.
-Citizen led parties featuring his effigy burned, stomped upon, ripped apart and destroyed in all manners and with as much anger as possible were featured on TV and the internet.
+Citizen led parties carrying his effigy, burned, stomped upon, ripped apart and destroyed them in all manners and with as much anger as possible.
+Many were celebrated on TV and the internet.
 There was even a contest sponsored by a well-known celebrity to “kill” the man in the most unique and gruesome way.

 It had been one week since the shootings, and in that week America had experienced incredible sorrow, then shock, then elation.
 One week of the most intense emotions as could be remembered in United States history.
 One week that most Americans thought might never be matched in terms of the roller coaster of emotions that this man had created.